robang74/chatgpt-answered-prompts/README.md

 All the files in this gihub repository are published *Creative Commons Attribution Non-Commercial No-Derivatives 4.0 International* license terms ([CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)), unless states differently or not applicable due to a different and previous authorship.

 Moreover, if a version of a document included in this repository exists or has existed under different licence terms, the licence terms of the latest version available on `github/robang74` [repository](https://github.com/robang74/chatgpt-answered-prompts/) apply.
-Even when the new licence terms are more restrictive, because permissions for any free content may be revoked at any time at the will of the author, and updating a licence to be more restrictive explicitly implies this will.
+Even when the new licence terms are more restrictive, because permissions for any free content may be revoked at any time at the will of the author, and updating a licence to be more restrictive explicitly implies such will.

 </div>